Joyce La Padula

-He has a BS Degree in Business Administration, an MS in Management from Eastern University, and both a Certificate for Advanced Graduate Studies in Leadership Coaching and a Doctorate Degree in Strategic Leadership from Regent University.
+Shawn holds a BS in Business Administration, an MS in Management, a Certificate in Advanced Graduate Studies in Leadership Coaching, and a Doctorate in Strategic Leadership.

 Bob Barnes retired from Northrop Grumman after 41 years of service and was the Manager of Lean Initiatives and Best Manufacturing Practices for Northrop's Electronics Systems Sector.
 With over 30 years experience in the electronics industry, he has worked in numerous technical and managerial roles stressing innovation in manufacturing competitiveness.